Black cumin

 This section has been translated automatically.

 Black cumin is a buttercup plant - in contrast to caraway, which belongs to the umbelliferae family.
-The annual, herbaceous plant, which grows up to 50 cm tall, originates from the Orient: Egypt and the Near East, including Turkey and Iraq.
+The up to 50 cm tall, annual, herbaceous plant originates from the Orient: Egypt and the Near East, including Turkey and Iraq.
+The above-ground parts are covered with glandular plant hairs, the upper part of the angular stem is striped.
+Green leaves and greenish-whitish flowers, 2 cm long brown bell-shaped fruits.
+Flowering time: July to September, fruit ripening: August to October.

-Due to its initially bitter, then spicy flavor, black cumin is used as a substitute for caraway and pepper and as a spice for bread.
+Due to its initially bitter, then spicy flavor, black cumin is used as a substitute for caraway and pepper and as a bread spice.

 The approximately 3 mm large, brown-black seeds (Semen Nigellae sativae) are used phytotherapeutically.
 The high-quality black cumin oil (Nigellae sativae oleum) is obtained by cold pressing.
 It is used internally and/or externally.
 Black cumin is not a medicinal product, but a food supplement, which is why there are no monographs.